 You can defeat some black hole thoughts by:

-- Tune into what’s the message you’re telling yourself.
+2. Tune into the message you’re telling yourself.
 More often than not, that message is false.
 Articulate what that message is so you can defeat it.

 These thoughts aren’t from the Holy Spirit.
 He wants me to pursue wholeness and peace.